MicrosoftDocs/mixed-reality/mixed-reality-docs/color-light-and-materials.md

 :::row:::
     :::column:::
 * **Vignetting** - A 'vignette' effect to darken materials can help focus the user's attention on the center of the field of view.
 This effect darkens the hologram's material at some radius from the user's gaze vector.
-Note that this is also effective when the user's views holograms from an oblique or glancing angle.
+Note that this is also effective when the user views holograms from an oblique or glancing angle.

 * **Emphasis** - Draw attention to objects or points of interaction by contrasting colors, brightness, and lighting.
 For a more detailed look at lighting methods in storytelling, see [Pixel Cinematography - A Lighting Approach for Computer Graphics](http://media.siggraph.org/education/cgsource/Archive/ConfereceCourses/S96/course30.pdf).<br>
         <br>